mattexdee/encounter-library/docs/index.md

     I'll help you learn about features.

 This guide will walk you through setting up Foundry, creating a World, exploring the Foundry UI, making your first Scene, and inviting your players to your World.
 Feel free to skip around to the sections that interest you and keep an eye out for the Foundry Tip cards which highlight some lesser known features of Foundry VTT.
-Let's get started:

 <div class="clear"></div>